Fertility

 Ovarian tissue freezing

-The process of freezing ovarian tissue to save for future infertility treatment.
-Part or all of an ovary is removed, and the tissue that contains the eggs is cut into thin slices and frozen.
-The tissue may later be thawed and placed back into the woman's body, usually on the remaining ovary.
+Freezing ovarian tissue is a promising approach for preserving fertility for future treatments.
+A portion or the entire ovary is removed, and the tissue containing the eggs is sliced into thin sections and frozen.
+When the time is right, the tissue can be thawed and reimplanted into the woman's body, usually on the remaining ovary.

 Ovarian suppression

-The process of freezing sperm and storing it for future use.
-The sperm cells are then frozen and stored.
+Sperm cryopreservation involves freezing and storing sperm for future use.
+The sperm cells are meticulously frozen and stored, ensuring they are ready when needed.

-A procedure used to help keep a man fertile by preventing damage to the testicles during radiation therapy.
-A protective shield is placed over the scrotum (the external sac that contains the testicles) during radiation to the pelvic area.
+Radiation shielding is a vital procedure to maintain a man's fertility by preventing harm to the testicles during radiation therapy.
+A protective shield is positioned over the scrotum (the external pouch that holds the testicles) during pelvic area radiation, providing an extra layer of safety.

 Sperm, egg, and embryo donations

-Egg or sperm donation allows one of the intended parents to keep the genetic link to the child.
-With egg donation, the intended parent is able to experience a biological connection to the child through the pregnancy.
-With embryo donation, there is no genetic link.
+Donating eggs or sperm enables one of the intended parents to maintain a genetic connection with the child.
+Egg donation allows the intended parent to establish a biological bond with the child through pregnancy.
+However, with embryo donation, there is no genetic link between the donors and the child.

-In a surrogate pregnancy, eggs from the woman who will carry the baby or from an egg donor are fertilized with sperm from a sperm donor to make an embryo.
-The embryo is implanted in the uterus of the surrogate mother, who carries the baby until birth.
+In a surrogacy pregnancy, eggs from the intended mother or an egg donor are fertilized with sperm from the intended father or a sperm donor to create an embryo.
+This embryo is then implanted into the surrogate mother's uterus, who carries the baby until birth.

 International or domestic adoption